National Rating Standards

 Applying for a National Rating

 The National Rating Team conducts three to four rating sessions a year in various parts of the country.
-If you are interested in obtaining a National rating, you must apply as a candidate to a rating site by April 30 for the NRT sites for the following fall sites below.
-The 2014 sites are TBA:
+If you are interested in obtaining a National rating, you must apply as a candidate to a rating site by May 15th for the NRT sites for the following fall sites below.
+The 2014 sites are:

 Application Process and Candidate Criteria